 UPMC has a commitment to the scholarship and training of the next generation of nurse professionals.

-Our four, hospital-based nursing schools combine unparalleled clinical experiences with exceptional academics.
+Our six, hospital-based nursing schools combine unparalleled clinical experiences with exceptional academics.
 And, we prepare our graduates to enter the workforce to become leaders in health care and advocates for their patients.

-Magnet® status hospitals UPMC Shadyside and UPMC St. Margaret, educate students in an environment with the highest level of nursing excellence.
+Magnet® status hospitals UPMC Shadyside, UPMC St. Margaret, UPMC Hamot, and UPMC Harrisburg educate students in an environment with the highest level of nursing excellence.
 Only the top 6.8% of hospitals in the United States earn Magnet recognition.

 UPMC Mercy is a Regional Resource Trauma Center with a faith-based approach to patient care.